Frequently Asked Questions

 ADHD Screening

-Within NHS autism assessments, our qualified assessors will screen for signs of Attention Deficit Hyperactivity Disorder (ADHD).
+Within our autism assessments, our qualified assessors will screen for signs of Attention Deficit Hyperactivity Disorder (ADHD).
+This screening helps families understand whether a formal ADHD assessment may be necessary.

 PDA screening

-We do not use any measures that specifically screen for 'demand avoidance' either.
+We do not use any measures that specifically screen for 'demand avoidance'.
 However, where demand avoidance is described (a persistent and marked resistance to the demands of everyday life, which may include essential activities such as eating or sleeping as well as expected demands such as school or work) we will record these characteristics and signpost to resources.

 Resources will include those provided by the National Autistic Society and PDA society UK.